• Skip to primary navigation

 Best apples for apple butter

-While you can technically use any type of apple to make this healthy apple butter recipe, some apples are better suited for this recipe than others.
+While you can technically use any variety of apples to make this healthy apple butter recipe, some are better suited for this recipe than others.
 Remember that a mix of sweet and tart apples will add greater depth and complexity to the final product.

 Tart apples